MicrosoftDocs/intellicode/docs/not-in-toc/refactorings-suggestion-prompt.md

 manager: jillfra
 ---
 # IntelliCode Suggestions
 IntelliCode suggestions is the new name for IntelliCode refactorings.
-The feature is on by default for Visual Studio 2019 16.6 and higher versions.

 Find out more at [IntelliCode suggestions](../refactorings.md)